amney/active_standby/README.md

 >
 > Click "Show Debug Info"
 >
-> In the bottom status bar find the text that looks similiar to `topology/pod-1/node-101/sys/aggr-[po1]`
+> In the bottom status bar find the text that looks similar to `topology/pod-1/node-101/sys/aggr-[po1]`
 >
 > Copy this: it is your Port Channel name!